ETCLabs/RDMnet/README.md

 ## Standard Version

-The current version of this repository implements BSR E1.33 rev. 63, which was offered for public review by ESTA in the first quarter of 2018.
+The current version of this repository implements BSR E1.33 rev. 77, which is currently being offered to the ESTA Control Protocols Working Group for a publication vote.